realadammatthew/humbleberger/src/copy/how-do-i-fellowship-with-the-spirit.md

 # What Does It Mean to Have a Personal Relationship with the Messiah?
-Yeshua’s Love Transforms Us

 ## The Messiah’s Grace Invites You into His Eternal Fellowship